Multi-Modal RGB-D Scene Recognition Across Domains: Dataset

 The largest existing multi-modal cross-domain scene data collection, SUN RGB-D \cite{sunrgbd}, contains 3784 Microsoft Kinect v2 images, 3389 Asus Xtion images, 2003 Microsoft Kinect v1 images, and 1159 Intel RealSense images.

-The Asus Xtion as well as the Kinect v1 belong to the family of near-IR light pattern cameras.
-The raw depth maps from both sensors have low noise but an observable quantization effect.
+The Asus Xtion, as well as the Kinect v1, belong to the family of near-IR light pattern cameras.
+The raw depth maps from both sensors have low noise but an observable quantization effect \cite{sunrgbd}.

 The time-of-flight based Kinect v2 has the largest field of view among the considered cameras.
-The raw depth map is less smooth than the structured light sensors and it may fail more frequently for black objects and slightly reflective surfaces, but for ranges greater than 2m is more precise.
-The Intel Realsense is a lightweight and low power consuming IR active stereo camera.
+The raw depth map is less smooth than the structured light sensors and it may fail more frequently for black objects and slightly reflective surfaces, but for ranges greater than 2 meters is more precise.
+The Intel Realsense is a lightweight and low-power consuming IR active stereo camera.
 Along with the Kinect v2, the RGB camera has the highest resolution of all tested cameras.
-However, its raw depth is worse than that of other RGB-D sensors: failures of the stereo matching may lead to several artifacts and the effective range for reliable depth is shorter (depth gets very noisy around 3.5 meters).
+However, its raw depth is worse than that of other RGB-D sensors: failures of the stereo matching may lead to several artifacts and the effective range for reliable depth is shorter (depth gets very noisy around 3.5 meters) \cite{sunrgbd,grenzdorffer2020ycb}.

 As shown in Figure \ref{fig:teaser} there is an ample variation in the appearance of the obtained images.
-This implies that a user who wants to leverage on existing scene recognition models should pay particular attention in choosing one trained on images of the correct camera to avoid incurring in a significant drop in performance.
-To study in details this domain shift, we searched for the scene classes shared among the four SUN RGB-D cameras and containing the largest amount of samples per class.
+This implies that a user who wants to leverage existing scene recognition models should pay particular attention in choosing one trained on images of the correct camera to avoid incurring in a significant drop in performance.
+To study in detail this domain shift, we searched for the scene classes shared among the four SUN RGB-D cameras and containing the largest amount of samples per class.
 To get a higher cardinality we merged the \emph{office\_kitchen} with the \emph{kitchen} class.
 The final collection subset is summarized in Table \ref{dataset}.
-Overall we have 10 classes, however the \emph{dining\_area} and the \emph{bedroom} are missing respectively for the Kinect v1 and Realsense.
-We decided to focus on the Kinect v2 (K) and Xtion (X) to define a 10 class domain adaptation problem with both the camera used as source and target in turn.
-Moreover, due to its limited number of samples, we considered the Realsense (R) images only as target, with K, X and their combination KX as source.
-Finally, we kept the Kinect v1 (Kv1) out of our current setting due to its severe class unbalance.
+Overall we have 10 classes, however the \emph{dining\_area} and the \emph{bedroom} are missing respectively for Kinect v1 and Realsense.

+Some of the scene classes contain the same physical location recorded with multiple cameras.
+We visualize the overlap in Figure \ref{fig:overlapping}.
+For instance, the same group of office rooms has been visited with Kinect v2, Realsense, and Xtion cameras and the captured image constitutes the class \emph{office}.
+The class \emph{kitchen} has some instances recorded in the same places with Kinect v2 and Realsense, while others come from rooms shared between Xtion and Kinect v2.
+For the class \emph{discussion\_area}, each camera recorded images in different physical locations.
+Finally, the data captured with Kinect v1 do not share any location with the other cameras.